pjlsergeant/multimedia-trust-and-certification/README.md

 > - Reputational insight - does each piece of work stand on its own, or is there a trust metric derived from how often assets are used/verified by others? (i.e a bastardization of pagerank)

 > - Cross-certification.
 If NYT takes a video of a building being bombed, and CNN also takes a video independently, do their cameramen certify each others distinct copies, sort of like witnesses who are testifying the content is correct.

+@pjlsergeant says: this is interesting.
+I think the answer is probably no. There's a split here between data provenance, and data trust.
+The cameraman or their device certifying the image, and what they say it is is one thing, as are "votes of trust" by the commissioning (or purchasing) newsorg.
+But it should also be possible for an anonymous document to be certified as trusted, as per WikiLeaks, who don't produce content, they just (claim to) verify it.
+NGOs research and verify reports.
+I think a journalist who's sourced a piece of media may also want to sign it.
+One would hope that if you have two non-identical videos, one certified by CNN and one certified by FoxNews, of the same event, the meta-data that they certified with the multimedia (where it is, what it represents, when it occured) one would be able to then easily find the other piece of media, watch it from the other angle, while seeing that the two angles have been independently certified

 > I realize I’ve veered a bit here into authenticity vs provenance, but saying something is “definitely from CNN” by itself isn’t enough, there needs to be a way to say it’s “definitely from CNN, and this 4 second clip of trump punching a baby is certified digitally as true by the cameraman who shot it, the boom guy who got the audio, the runner on site, and the visual effects person who took the original and performed the standard CNN color adjustment/crop/stabilization treatments on it”